-The USS Pigeon (ASR-21) was the first of two catamaran-hulled submarine rescue vessels commissioned by the U.S. Navy in 1973.
-Alabama Drydock and Shipbuilding Company in Mobile, Alabama won the construction contract on November 15, 1967.
-Its keel was laid on July 17, 1968 and it was launched on August 13, 1969.
-Pigeon was commissioned on April 28, 1973.
-It was the navy's third vessel that carried the name.
+The USS Ortolan was the second of two catamaran-hulled submarine rescue vessels commissioned by the U.S. Navy in 1973.
+Alabama Drydock and Shipbuilding Company of Mobile, Alabama won the construction contract November 15, 1967.
+Its keel was laid August 22, 1968 and it was launched September 10, 1969.
+Ortolan was commissioned at the Philadelphia Navy Yard on July 14, 1973.
+It was the Navy's third vessel that carried the name.